oyindonesia/external-api-docs/source/index.html.md

 }
 ```

 Once data have been connected, our system will make a callback to your system.
-You can start using our PFM API to get accounts, balance and mutation.

 ### Callback Parameters